jseidl/envmgr/README.md

 The default encryption scheme is `AES SIV` (thanks @evq).
 If this is your first time running, it will ask you for a password (once) and use that to generate your `nonce` (for AES-SIV encryption and decryption) and `salt` for `ARGON2Id` (thanks @Riastradh) used for key-derivation. **If you lose your password you WONT be able to recover your vault**

+Each entry value on your vault is encrypted by itself, then the whole vault is encrypted again, to protect your entry names.

 There's a `plain` encryption scheme which disables encryption.
 This is useful if your backend provider (password managers, S3 buckets) already provide encryption and you don't want to double encrypt. **Be careful when using this.**

 Available encryption: